saifulkhan/dphil_project_search_index/README.md

 # Index

 This is a enterprise search engine Inverted-Index code (minimal version based on Java Lucene).
+We shall install this project-related deliverables (header files and libIndex.so) in `$HOME/install/`.

 ## Compile, Test, and Create Index

+- `cd Index`
+- `cmake -DCMAKE_INSTALL_PREFIX=$HOME/install/ -DBUILD_SHARED_LIBS=ON -DCMAKE_BUILD_TYPE=Debug`
+- `make`
+- `make install`

+Create an Index before runing a simple test to check if it is working.

+- Make sure the simulated data is available in the install path, here, $HOME/install/stat/Data.csv
+- `mkdir $HOME/install/index` <-- index files will be created here using the file $HOME/install/stat/Data.csv
+- `cd Index`
+- This is a very simple Qt prohject.
+Open the IndexManager.pro with QtCreator or use qmake.
+- Generate a `IndexManager` binary
+- ``

+Test to check if the inverted index is working

+- `cd Analyser`
+- `./Test` <-- Will expect the inverted index in `$HOME/install/`